rgambord/c99-doc/doc/sections/6/8/5/3/index.rst

 .. _9899_6.8.5.3p2:

+.. container:: snum

+   :ref:`2 <9899_6.8.5.3p2>`

-:ref:`2 <9899_6.8.5.3p2>` Both clause-1 and expression-3 can be omitted.
+Both clause-1 and expression-3 can be omitted.
 An omitted expression-2 is replaced by a nonzero constant.